 CorpBiz is one of the platforms which coordinate to fulfil all your legal and financial requirements and connect you to consistent professionals.
 Our enthusiastic team of experts attempt to deliver risk-based assessments focusing on the health and well-being of the global population while minimizing the regulatory risk for our clients.

 Our professionals have years of knowledge and experience as industry experts responsible for International Quality System Regulation, Inspections of Pharmaceutical and Medical Device Manufacturers, Biomedical Monitoring (BIMO), Good Clinical Practice (GCP) and Good Laboratory Practice (GLP) audits.

 Our clients can also track at all times the progress on our platform.
 If you have any questions about the FDA Certification process, our experienced representatives are just a phone call away.
 CorpBiz will ensure that your communication with professionals is charming and seamless.

 Frequently Asked Questions

-The entry documents can be provided to the FDA in the following ways:
+The entry necessary papers can be provided to the FDA in the following ways:

-- The documents can be uploaded into ITACS (Import Trade Auxiliary Communication System).
-The documents can be uploaded by the customs broker, importer, or any other responsible party; or
+- The necessary papers can be uploaded into ITACS (Import Trade Auxiliary Communication System).
+The necessary papers can be uploaded by the customs broker, importer, or any other responsible party; or

-- Find the contact page of import office and look for local import division postal address, email address and/or fax number for the submission of documents.
+- Find the contact page of import office and look for local import division postal address, email address and/or fax number for the submission of necessary papers.